-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
-The current economic climate makes it less certain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £0.4m for every year that useful lives had to be reduced.
-Asset valuations are completed on a 5 year rolling basis and values are reviewed annually to ensure they are not materially misstated.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Asset valuations are completed on a 5 year rolling basis and values are reviewed annually to ensure they are not materially misstated.
 In order to ensure that carrying values are kept in line with fair values in the interim, the Council undertakes a material misstatement analysis annually and adjusts for any material variances if required.
+This involves an indexation analysis that assesses when a depreciated replacement cost (DRC) asset was last revalued and applies an index to it based on Building Cost Information Service (BCIS) forecasts and land value calculations for every year since it was last revalued.
 In 2015-16 the Council's assets were increased by £33.6m as a result of this exercise; however it was estimated that this adjustment would have been £19m higher, if the indices used had been 1% higher for each year of the 5 year rolling programme.

-Item Uncertainties Effect if Actual Results Differ from Assumptions Provisions The Council has made a provision of £7.1m for the settlement of insurance claims, based on the number of claims received and an average settlement amount.
-It is not certain that all valid claims have yet been received by the Council or that precedents set by other authorities in the settlement of claims will be applicable.
-An increase over the forthcoming year of 10% in either the total number of claims or the estimated average settlement would each have the effect of adding £0.7m to the provision needed.
 Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effect on the pension's liability of changes in individual assumptions can be measured.
 For instance: 1 year increase in member life expectancy would result in an increase in the liability of approximately £38m (3%); 0.5% decrease in the Real Discount Rate would result in an increase in the liability of approximately £132m (10%); and 0.5% increase in the Pension Increase Rate would result in an increase in the liability of approximately £97m (8%).
-Arrears At 31 March 2016, the Council has current receivables greater than 6 months old totalling £2m.
-A review of significant balances suggested that an impairment of 5% for debts in the 4-6 month age range, 20-25% in the 7-12 month range and 50-70% for debts over 12 months depending on the category of debt was appropriate.
-This produced a total bad debt provision of £1.1m.
 However, the various assumptions interact in complex ways.
-During 2015-16, the Council's actuaries advised that the net pension liability had decreased by £80m, as a result of an increase in liabilities of £96m, and an offsetting decrease in asset values of £16m.
-This is due to financial assumptions being more favourable at the 31 March 2016 than they were at the 31 March 2015, contrasted by higher actual investment return on funds If collection rates were to deteriorate, every increase of 10% in the impairment of doubtful debts would require an additional £276k to be set aside as an allowance.
+During 2015-16, the Council's actuaries advised that the net pension liability had decreased by £80m, as a result of an decrease in liabilities of £96m, and an offsetting increase in asset values of £16m.
+This is due to financial assumptions being more favourable at the 31 March 2016 than they were at the 31 March 2015, contrasted by higher actual investment return on funds